(865) 999-5988 Text Us Request a Call or Text

 Our Non-Invasive Plantar Fasciitis Treatment Approach in Knoxville, TN

-At our clinic, Low-Dose X-Ray Therapy offers a breakthrough solution.
-This non-invasive technique uses carefully calibrated energy to stimulate healing in the inflamed fascia — reducing pain, improving mobility, and helping you get back to the activities you love.
+At our clinic, Low-Dose X-Ray Therapy offers a real option.
+This non-invasive treatment uses carefully calibrated energy to calm the inflammation in the fascia — reducing pain, improving mobility, and helping you get back to the activities you love.

 What to expect: Most patients complete treatment in 6 to 8 weekday sessions, each lasting about 15 minutes.
 There's no downtime, no anesthesia, and no restrictions after your session.
 You walk in, get treated, and go about your day.